ihhub/penguinV/test/unit_tests/README.md

 	To build the project, you will need to have CMake with minimum version of 3.8 and a compiler that support `cxx_std_11`.

-	Then in the project directory:
+	Then in the main project directory:
 	```
+	cd ../..
 	mkdir build && cd build
 	cmake .. -DPENGUINV_BUILD_TEST=ON
+	cmake --build . --target unit_tests
 	```

 	After successfully finishing the build process, run the tests to see if everything is work.